-9.6 Compliance risk
+10.6.
+Compliance risk

-The Compliance risk represents the current or future risk of impairment of profits and capital that may result in fines, damages and / or termination of contracts or that may affect the bank's reputation as a result of breaches or non-compliance with the legal and regulatory framework, recommended practices or ethical standards.
+The Compliance risk represents the current or future risk of negatively affecting the profits, own funds or liquidity which may lead to significant financial losses or which may damage the Bank's reputation as a result of a breach or non-compliance with the legal and regulatory framework, agreements, best practices or ethical standards applicable to its activities.

-The compliance risk is identified, assessed, and monitored in accordance with the compliance policy rules and procedures (Compliance Risk Assessment Policy, Compliance Risk Assessment Guide, Compliance Risk Management Procedure) and within the risk assessment process.
-In the risk assessment process, the compliance risk is considered significant.
+The compliance risk is identified, assessed, and monitored in accordance with the compliance policies and procedures (Compliance Risk Assessment Policy, Compliance Risk Assessment Guide, Compliance Policy, Compliance Risk Management Procedure) and within the overall risks assessment process.
+Within the overall risks assessment process, the compliance risk is considered significant.

-9.7 Strategic risk
+10.7.
+Strategic risk